-- holding parents' evenings to explain our school strategies for teaching literacy, and numeracy; - sending information to parents at the start of each term/half term in which we outline the topics that the children will be studying during that term at school; - sending regular reports to parents in which we explain the progress made by each child and indicate how the child can improve further; - explaining to parents how they can support their children with home learning.
-We suggest, for example, regular shared reading with very young children, and support for older children with their projects and investigative work.
+- holding parents' evenings to explain our school strategies for teaching English and numeracy; - sending information to parents at the start of each term/half term in which we outline the topics that the children will be studying during that term at school; - sending annual school reports to parents in which we explain the progress made by each child and indicate how the child can improve further; - sending home weekly class letters to inform parents of learning in the upcoming week and how parents can support their child's learning;

+- explaining to parents how they can support their children with home learning.
+We suggest, for example, regular shared reading with very young children, and support for older children with their projects and investigative work; - hosting termly parent events so that children can share their learning and achievements.